Jyoti0317/AirportsAssignment/README.md

 2. Import the project in your IDE as Java project ( Browse pom.xml / Convert to maven project if needed ).

-2. Install lombok .
+3. Install lombok .
 Download jar from [website](https://plugins.jetbrains.com/plugin/6317-lombok) ( for Eclipse ) / IntelliJ marketplace.

-3. The default port to run the server is 8080.
+4. The default port to run the server is 8080.
 It can be modified in application.properties file if you want.

+5. Run the application using 'mvn spring-boot:run' command.

 5. Refer following swagger API for Rest API specifications in json :